hashicorp/consul/website/source/docs/connect/ca/vault.html.md

 }
 ```

-The set of configuration options is listed below.
-The
+The configuration options are listed below.
+Note, the
-first key is the value used in API calls while the second key (after the `/`)
+first key is the value used in API calls and the second key (after the `/`)
-is used if configuring in an agent configuration file.
+is used if you're adding configuring to the agent's configuration file.

   * `Address` / `address` (`string: <required>`) - The address of the Vault
     server.